-For example, if you were comfortable with an asset allocation of 60% in stocks and 40% bonds six years ago, now, after the doubling of the stock market, that portfolio might be 75% stocks and 25% bonds.
-Rebalancing puts your asset allocation and its risk level back to the original 60/40.
+For example, if six years ago you were comfortable with an asset allocation of 60% in stocks and 40% bonds, now, after the doubling of the stock market, that portfolio might be 75% stocks and 25% bonds.
+Rebalancing simply puts your asset allocation and its risk level back to the original 60/40.

 Investors approaching retirement who fail to rebalance might unwittingly end up closer to retirement with a riskier portfolio.
 That is why, when such investors rebalance, they might want to update their targeted allocations.

 Nobody knows for sure what the rest of the year will bring, as the adage goes, past performance is not indicative of future results.
 But I think the scare that interest rates will continue rising is probably over.

 *Diversification, rebalancing, and asset allocation strategies do not assure a profit or protect against loss.
 These are the opinions of financial advisor Tim Hayes and not necessarily those of Cambridge Investment Research.
 They are for informational purposes only and should not be construed or acted upon as individualized investment advice.

 Comparison of Returns of Different Asset Classes (Investors cannot directly invest in an index)

 Return as of 05-01-2019

 S&P High Yield Corporate Index

 The Barclays Capital U.S. Treasury Inflation Protected Securities (TIPS) Index